A low-cost, open source USB 3.0 Software Defined Radio platform with many examples and tutorials to help you experiment with RF. Read more

 6 backers All gone!

 Two 115KLE FPGA bladeRFs.
-This is identical to other May deliveries, except it ships with an SMB cable, and two units ready to run in synchronized clock mode.Estimated delivery:Add $40 USD to ship outside the US
+This is identical to other May deliveries, except it ships with an SMB cable, and two units ready to run in synchronized clock mode.Estimated delivery:Ships anywhere in the world

 - (30 days)